 Lagoon has hundreds of picnic tables and numerous grassy areas in the back of the park.
 Officially, Lagoon encourages guests to leave their food in cars until mealtime, but we always bring ours in as soon as we arrive.
 We don't leave anything of value unattended, and we've never had a problem.

 Summer temperatures can reach triple digits in Utah and Lagoon has several water rides and a splash pad where visitors can cool off.
-Wear clothes that will dry quickly and avoid denim or anything see-through.
+Wear clothes that will dry quickly.
+Avoid denim or anything see-through.
 You may be completely soaked on Rattlesnake Rapids.

 Water rides are popular in the summer, so consider riding them early in the day.
 Bring Ziploc bags to keep your phones, cameras and tickets from getting drenched.

 You can carry a small neck wallet or fanny pack onto all the rides, but make sure it's secure and will not get in the way of safety restraints.
 On a recent visit, I wore my neck wallet under my shirt on Wicked.
 The first vertical hill lifted it into the air and out of my reach.
-Lagoon employees collect all the lost items under Wicked every few hours and send them to Lost and Found.
-I got my bag back, but my phone screen was smashed and unusable.
+I eventually got my bag back through Lost and Found, but my phone was destroyed.
+Pockets with zippers or buttons are best.